 Medicinal products metabolised by P450 enzymes

-Lansoprazole may increase plasma concentrations of drugs that are metabolised by CYP3A4.
-Caution is advised when combining lansoprazole with drugs which are metabolised by this enzyme and have a narrow therapeutic window.
+Lansoprazole may increase plasma concentrations of medicinal products that are metabolised by CYP3A4.
+Caution is advised when combining lansoprazole with medicinal products which are metabolised by this enzyme and have a narrow therapeutic window.

 Medicinal products transported by P-glycoprotein

 Lansoprazole has been observed to inhibit the transport protein, P-glycoprotein (P-gp) in vitro.
 The clinical relevance of this is unknown.